PandaMods-Dev/Pandas-Falling-Trees/README.md

 #### About:
 Panda's Falling Trees makes every tree fall like trees from [Dynamic trees](https://www.curseforge.com/minecraft/mc-mods/dynamictrees), while still maintaining the original trees from Vanilla Minecraft.

-The mod also have support for other mods as long as the log block's id is set as a valid log in the config
+The mod should support other mods if log and leaves blocks are a part of the log and leaves Block Tag

 #### Showcase:
 <img width="100%"  src="https://github.com/PandaDap2006/Pandas-Falling-Trees/blob/master/assets_for_readme/tree_falling.gif?raw=true">